 - 2.1 You must take entry to the house, occupy and furnish it and use it solely as your only or principal home.
 You are entitled to have members of your family occupying the house with you, as long as this does not lead to overcrowding.
+If we ask, you must tell us who is living in the house.
+You should tell us as soon as there is a change in those who are living in your house.

 - 2.2 You must tell us who is living in the house including when anyone moves in or out.
-If you do not inform us of changes in the household this may impact on your ability to make changes to the tenancy.
-You should tell us as soon as there is any change in those who are living in your house.
+If you do not inform us of changes in the household this may impact on your ability to make changes to the tenancy and for others to succeed to this tenancy.
+You should tell us as soon as there is any change in those who are living in your house

 - 2.3 You, those living with you, and your visitors must take reasonable care to prevent damage to:

 - the house;

 - decoration;

-- [our furniture;]
+- our furniture

 - the fixtures and fittings;

 - the common parts;

 - your neighbours' property.